parceh/parceh.github.io/_pages/resources.md

 # Resources

+In this page you can find diferent resources that I want to share.
-my documents here {: .fs-6 .fw-300 }
+{: .fs-6 .fw-300 }

 ## Software
-my code examples
+Pia hasn't posted anything yet...

 ## Documents
-my documents
+Pia hasn't posted anything yet...